OpenFn/docs/docs/jobs/errors.md

 possible that you job can't be run how it's written, but that various validation checks failed to warn you earlier.

+### 11: Node.js Error

+Exit code `11` means that there was an error exit from the NodeVM but the exit code wasn't captured.

+### 134: Out of memory

+This is a standard out of memory error from the NodeVM.

 ## Special Exit Codes (Platform)

 The OpenFn platform controls the execution of all of your jobs via the ErlangVM.